globus/globus-compute/docs/endpoints.rst

 If you have authenticated previously, the endpoint will cache access tokens in the local configuration file.

-Globus Compute requires authentication in order to associate endpoints with users and ensure only authorized users can run tasks on that endpoint.
+Globus Compute requires authentication in order to associate endpoints with users and that ensure only the authorized user can run tasks on that endpoint.
 As part of this step, we request access to your identity and Globus Groups.

 To get started, you will first want to configure a new endpoint.  ::